How Long Will A 100Ah Lithium Battery Last In A Golf Cart?

 Can I install a high-speed motor instead?

-Only with matching controller and upgraded differential gears – a $1,200+ investment versus dealer programming.
+Only with matching controllers and upgraded differential gears, which is a significant investment compared to dealer programming.

 Who Makes Yamaha Golf Carts?